Our Organisational Structure

 No Trolleys or Buggies

 While we make every effort to allow trolleys and buggies to be used at all times, in periods of extreme weather it is in the best interest of all members that trolleys and buggies are not used, to prevent damage to the course.
-Our buggy ‘safe route’ over the first 6 holes can be viewed by clicking here.

 When the Restricted Trolleys sign is displayed it means that power trolleys are banned and only pull trolleys used for medical reasons will be permitted.
 If the conditions are poor but you are able to carry your bag, we ask that you do so to help prevent damage to the course.
 When trolleys are allowed, please keep your trolley on the paths where possible and outside areas marked with white lines.
 When walking, try to avoid damaged areas by skirting pinch points and following any Greenkeepers signage.